biocore/songbird/README.md

 where "diseased" and "gender" are the columns of the sample metadata file.
 This is similar to the statistical formulas used in R, but the order of the variables is not important.
 The backend we use here is called [patsy](https://patsy.readthedocs.io/);
 more details can be found [here](https://patsy.readthedocs.io/en/latest/formulas.html).
+The metadata columns used in the `--formula` can be either numeric or categorical.

 ### The implicit "reference": how categorical variables are handled <span id="implicit-reference"></span>
 Let's say your formula just includes one categorical variable: